Emily Samuelson: Junior career: World Junior champion and second Junior Grand Prix Final silver medalists

-Senior career
+Senior career: Four Continents bronze

 In the 2008–09 season, Samuelson/Bates moved up to the senior level internationally.
 Their first international competition of the season was the 2008 Nebelhorn Trophy.
 They placed second in the compulsory dance and won both the original and free dances to win the title overall.
 They made their senior Grand Prix debut at the 2008 Skate America, where they placed 5th in the compulsory dance, fourth in the original dance, and third in the free dance, to place fourth overall.
 At their second Grand Prix event, the 2008 NHK Trophy, they placed third in the compulsory dance and fourth in the original and free dances to win the bronze medal.
 At the 2009 U.S. Championships, they placed second in all three segments of the competition, and won the silver medal overall.
 It was their sixth consecutive medal at the U.S. Championships.
 This medal qualified them for the teams to the 2009 Four Continents and the 2009 World Championships.
 At the Four Continents, they placed fourth in the compulsory dance and then third in the original and free dances to win the bronze medal overall.
 At the World Championships, they placed 13th in the compulsory dance, 11th in the original dance, and 9th in the free dance to place 11th overall.

 Samuelson/Bates had an up and down season in 2009–10, failing to medal in their two Grand Prix appearances but finishing 11th at their first Olympics and 9th at Worlds.
 On April 28, 2010, they announced that they would be leaving long-time coaches Yuri Chesnichenko and Yaroslava Nechaeva to train with Igor Shpilband and Marina Zueva in Canton, Michigan.
 In September 2010, Bates suffered a complete laceration of his Achilles tendon after Samuelson hit him with her skate blade as she came down from a lift.
 They missed the entire 2010–11 season as a result.
 In June 2011, it was reported that they had ended their partnership.
 On June 28, 2011, Samuelson and Bates confirmed that they had split and said that they were both looking for new partners.